eblume/CS-Club-Site-at-SJSU/index.md

 ## Upcoming Events

-Soon there will be a public Google Calendar to track upcoming events.
+Click the Google Calendar button at the top right of this page to access the club's calendar.

 ## Contributing

-You can contribute to this web page by forking it on github.
-More info on this later!
+You can contribute to this web page by forking it on github!
+Simply click the 'Fork' button at the top right of this page, create a github account if you haven't already, and start hacking!
+When you've comitted all the changes you want to submit to the site, send them via a 'Pull Request'.
+The webmaster will then review and (possibly) merge your changes.

+Thanks for helping!